chrisli-03/OpenTable/technical questions.md

 3. More and better tests.
 4. Better responsive design.
 5. Design store in a better way, ie. currently cities loaded the first time need to be treated specially.
+6. A sort by price function would be useful, but it requires api change.
 ##### What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.
 Arrow function
 ```javascript